JacksonSabol/Crystals-Collector/README.md

-# Welcome to Crystal Collector!
+# :crystal_ball: Welcome to Crystal Collector! :crystal_ball:

-## The following project is Assignment 4 of the UCB Full Stack Coding Bootcamp
+## The following project is a math puzzle game with a crystals theme

 ### Overview